-It's worth taking at least two days to visit Porto.
+It's worth taking at least two days to visit this city.
 This way you can cover the main attractions and explore its surroundings, including the nearby beaches.
-With a few more days you can also do a tour of the Douro Valley.
+With a few more days, you can also do a tour of the Douro Valley.

 This Porto guide includes a 2-day Porto itinerary and features tips on where to eat and where to stay.